tomcritchlow/tomcritchlow.github.io/_posts/2016-10-20-next-twitter.md

 > I think of this as the first post-Twitter post-Facebook blogging system.

-While 1999 is still very new (despite the name) and stil has plenty of time and room to grow I think the focus might be that it's too strongly holding on to what blogging was (on purpose!) and as he says, intentionally focusing on "a home page from which everything radiates".
+While 1999 is still very new (despite the name) and still has plenty of time and room to grow I think the focus might be that it's too strongly holding on to what blogging was (on purpose!) and as he says, intentionally focusing on "a home page from which everything radiates".

 The problem is that while the publishing piece is fluid, fast and frictionless - the reading and distribution still has a lot of friction in it - as evidenced by having to navigate to *homepages*.